ALS drug wins FDA approval despite questionable data - NewsBreak

 Amylyx's drug is the latest in a string of neurological drugs that have won FDA approval despite questionable effectiveness data.
 The agency is still facing two government probes into its approval of the Alzheimer's drug Aduhelm last year, which has not yet been shown to slow the disease.

-In an online memo summarizing its decision, the FDA said “regulatory flexibility” was appropriate for approving Relyvrio, “given the serious and life-threatening nature of ALS and the substantial unmet need.”

-The latest approval followed a remarkably turbulent path, including two negative reviews by the FDA’s internal scientists, who called the company’s results “borderline” and “not persuasive.”
+The latest FDA drug approval followed a remarkably turbulent path to market, including two negative reviews by the FDA internal scientists, who called the company’s results “borderline” and “not persuasive.”
 A panel of outside advisers backed that negative opinion in March, narrowly voting against the drug.

 But the FDA has faced intense pressure from ALS patients, advocates and members of Congress.
 In recent weeks the agency received more than 1,300 written comments from the ALS community supporting the treatment.

-Several panelists said they were also reassured by an extraordinary exchange at the meeting in which FDA’s Dr. Dunn requested — and Amylyx affirmed — that the company would voluntarily pull its drug from the market if a large, ongoing study doesn’t confirm its benefit.
+Several panelists said they were also reassured by an extraordinary exchange at the meeting in which an FDA official requested — and Amylyx affirmed — that the company would voluntarily pull its drug from the market if a large, ongoing study doesn't confirm its benefit.

-Some ALS patients already take both drugs separately, sometimes paying $5,000 a month for the prescription component, according to physicians.
-FDA approval is expected to compel insurers to cover Amylyx’s medication.
+Some ALS patients already take both drugs separately.
+But FDA approval is expected to compel insurers to cover the treatment, raising questions about its price.

-Amylyx did not immediately disclose the price Thursday but said it planned to announce the information on a call with investors Friday morning.
-In Canada, where the drug received approval in June, the company has proposed a price equating to $165,000.

-One outside group that analyzes the cost effectiveness of new treatments pegged the drug’s value at between between $9,100 and $30,700 per year.
-The Institute for Clinical and Economic Review also noted that many patients are expected to take Amylyx’s drug in combination with an older therapy, which costs over $170,000 per year.

-“I’ve made it this far without this drug and I’m hoping having it now will extend my life further,” said Brous, who is 35 and lives near Fort Worth, Texas.

-Amylyx’s data came from a 6-month study in 137 patients that showed some benefit in slowing the disease, based on functionality questionnaires completed by patients.
-Patients who continued taking Relyvrio after the study concluded appeared to survive longer than patients who originally received a placebo, the FDA noted.
+Amylyx did not immediately announce the drug's price after the FDA announcement on Thursday.

-“The ALS community has proven that our advocacy can impact decisions that are being made about our health,” said Larry Falivena, an ALS Association board member who was diagnosed with the disease in 2017, in an emailed statement.
-The group invested $2.2 million in Amylyx’s early research and stands to recoup $3.3 million from drug sales.
+“The ALS community has proven that our advocacy can impact decisions that are being made about our health," said Larry Falivena, an ALS Association board member who was diagnosed with the disease in 2017, in an emailed statement.
+The group invested $2.2 million in Amylyx’s early research and stands to recoup $3.3 million from the drug's profits.

 The Associated Press Health and Science Department receives support from the Howard Hughes Medical Institute’s Department of Science Education.
 The AP is solely responsible for all content.